 As I have noted many times before, JOEMC does not expect members who do not install solar generation on their homes to subsidize those who do.
 As the old saying goes, “Everything’s affordable as long as someone else is paying for it.”
 This is not how we handle solar at Jones-Onslow.
 Through our rate policies, our goal is to be fair and recognize the true value of solar on our system for those who install it and those who do not.

 To assist members in researching a proposal from a solar developer, we have developed some resources to assist you in your analysis.
-Visit the co-op’s Energy Center section.
-From there, click on the Technology and Renewables Icon and then Solar from the menu on the left side of the page.
+Visit the co-op’s Energy Center to view all of our resources, or navigate directly to the Technology and Renewables or Solar pages.

 Please do not hesitate to contact us if you have questions about installing solar on your homes.
 We never want to see members taken advantage of.
 As your trusted energy partner, we want you to receive what you expected and paid for.